netgroup/SRv6-net-prog/README.md

 ones.
 It can be used as a standalone SRv6 implementation or as a complement to the existing SRv6 kernel implementation (kernel 4.10 and later kernels).

+This is the [project web page](https://github.com/netgroup/SRv6-net-prog/), part of the [ROSE](https://netgroup.github.io/rose/) project.

 SREXT supports “my local SID table” which contains the local SRv6 segments explicitly instantiated in the node and associates each SID with a function.
 The local SID table is completely independent from the Linux routing table and contains only SRv6 segments.
 Each entry of the localsid table is an